New Apostolic Church: Church music

 The choir of each congregation meets for regular choir rehearsal whenever possible, as do the various orchestras and instrumental groups.
 Music is promoted to a great extent in the New Apostolic Church.
-Choir Members used to have to wear Black And White To sing but now Choir memembers only have to were black and White on Special Events.
+Choir members used to have to wear black and white to sing, but now choir members only have to wear black and white on special occasions.

 The cultural life of the NAC has continued to develop, just as it has opened to the public.
 In addition to traditional church choirs, which are sometimes known among other denominations due to their quality, there are progressive music groups and ensembles which also perform publicly.
 Musical works of the nineteenth century or later are an essential part of the church's music literature.

 Portions of the New Apostolic music literature have been revised and supplemented by literature from other Christian churches.
 Most of the hymns in the New Apostolic songbook are also sung in the Roman Catholic Church or Protestant Churches.
 A new songbook, which replaced the one from 1925, has been used since Easter 2005 in the Germanic countries and since September 2008 in the Anglophone countries.

 Fellowship

-The church and delegates of other denominations regard the communal fellowship of the New Apostolic Christians as one of their biggest strengths. `We stick together.
+The church and delegates of other denominations regard the communal fellowship of the New Apostolic Christians as one of their biggest strengths.
+"We stick together.
 We help each other, we are on first-name terms with each other, we all know each other.
 If one of us builds a garage, we muck in.
-We are a little family.` says Andreas Fincke, former religious scholar of the Protestant Church of Berlin.
+We are a little family", says Andreas Fincke, former religious scholar of the Protestant Church of Berlin.
 Many New Apostolic Christians have deep friendships within their congregation or district.